 During your pregnancy, your health (and, therefore, the health of the baby) should be your top priority, and nutrition is a big part of it.

-- enough protein – the building block of the human body
+- Adequate protein – the building block of the human body

-- enough fat to ensure proper hormonal function and brain development, especially Omega 3 fatty acids (4)
+- Adequate fat to ensure proper hormonal function and brain development, especially omega 3 fatty acids (5)

 Getting enough of each micro- and macronutrient can be managed with a well-formulated keto diet plan, and you should be aiming to consume nutritionally rich foods, such as meat, fish (opt for fish that isn’t high in mercury – sardines and salmon are excellent choices), liver, vegetables (especially dark leafy ones), nuts, and dairy (if you don’t have a dairy intolerance).